 Carleton’s tunnel system provides a great way to get around campus.
 The use of golf carts by staff offers a practical solution for moving equipment and getting around quickly.

-Carleton’s Golf Carts in Tunnels policy outlines the requirements for the safe operation of golf carts.
+Carleton’s Tunnel Carts Policy outlines the requirements for the safe operation of golf carts.

 Becoming a Driver